Govt. Laboratory High School, Rajshahi

 Govt.
 Laboratory High School, Rajshahi (গভঃ ল্যাবরেটরী হাই স্কুল, রাজশাহী) is a public secondary school located in Rajshahi, Bangladesh.
 It was established in 1969.
 The school is situated in the Laxmipur area of the Rajshahi metropolis.
-The school is known as one of the best schools in the country.
+The school is known as one of the best schools in the city.

 History

 In the early 1960s, the then government of East Pakistan decided to establish 10 boys' and 5 girls' schools (government) on priority basis in the divisional and populous cities of East Pakistan.
 The decision to establish two boys' and one girls' schools in Rajshahi was finalized.
 Among the two boys' schools, while Seroil Government High School and Rajshahi Government Girls' High School as a girls' school were established in 1967 and began educational activities, the other boys' school could not be established on time due to land-related complications.
 At that time, Rajshahi Collegiate School was under the supervision of Government Teachers Training College, Rajshahi for the practical teaching of B.Ed trainees, but the importance and necessity of establishing a school nearby was strongly felt.
 The other boys' school was selected as the laboratory (examination) of Teachers Training College and started its educational activities in 1969 at its present location in Laxmipur by naming it Govt.
 Laboratory High School Rajshahi.
 Under the direct supervision of the Teachers Training College and the efforts of capable and renowned headmasters, the school quickly became known as one of the best schools in the country.
 Not only good results, the institution also achieved success in co-curricular activities such as sports, literary and cultural activities, debates, drawing, etc.

 The school celebrated its 50th founding anniversary (Golden Jubilee) in 2019 (1969–2019).
 A two-day program was organized on the occasion.
 The program was held on 20 December at the school premises in Laxmipur and the closing day of the program was on 21 December.